 By showing recruiters that you're thinking about the future, you'd come off as both interested in the opportunity and responsible.

-Vice President cover letter advice for candidates with no experience
+Vice president cover letter advice for candidates with no experience

 If you're worried about writing your Vice President cover letter and have no professional experience, we sure have some advice for you.